o-keane/Pad_detector_simulator/README.md

 # Pad_detector_simulator
-A program to simulate a pad detector and plot fields and drift paths of electrons and holes.
+A program to simulate a pad detector and plot fields and drift paths of electrons and holes in KDetSim.

  The program uses the KDetSim library in root, Cern's open-source data analysis framework.
 KDetSim may be installed from here: http://kdetsim.org/ and root from here: https://root.cern/install/.
 Root takes C++ arguments.